Take Advantage of Summer

 We could have body-doubled, and planned to go to the pool together with our books, with social time after her friends arrived.
 We could have made a date to go shopping for fun stuff for camp once she figured out what she had and what she still needed.
 And the list goes on.

-As you can see, summer is an incredible opportunities to teach kids how to get things done.
+As you can see, summer is an incredible opportunity to teach kids how to get things done.
 When kids learn to motivate themselves based on what is important to them, they learn skills they can use at other times.